Code-Institute-Submissions/adamkcook94-london_pd_AugResub/README.md

 11. In "Manual Deployment" ensure the master branch has been selected and click "Deploy Branch".

-12. The site has now been deployed.
+12. The site has now been deployed

+## Credits

+- Interpol
+- Metropolitan Police